ivmatt/ivmatt/README.md

 ### Hi, I'm Ivan The! 👋

 I would ask you to check out my website but as of right now it's a work in progress :P
+(Still, feel free to peek: [ivanthe.com](https://ivanthe.com))

-## About me
+## About Me
-- 📚 I'm a currently a senior at Boston University studying Computer Science.
+- 🎓 I'm a recent graduate from Boston University with a B.A. in Computer Science.
-- 💻 I'm passionate about developing software that is helpful, practical and aesthetic.
-- 📱As of right now, I am learning Swift and am working on building my website!
+- 🛠 I love building software that's not just functional, but actually looks and feels good to use.
+- 🎨 Outside of code, I’m into design, audio, and editing — I like mixing the creative with the technical.
+- 🧗‍♂️ In my free time, you’ll probably find me climbing, skiing, snowboarding, or just watching movies.

 ## Skills

-### Programming languages:
+### Languages & Technologies:
 - Python
-- Java
-- JavaScript
+- JavaScript / TypeScript
 - Swift
+- CSS / Sass
+- mySQL
-- Ocaml
+- GraphQL (Apollo)

-### Frameworks:
+### Frameworks & Tools:
 - React.js

-### Tools:
+- Git / GitHub
+- AWS
+- Firebase
-- Git/Github
+- Figma

-### Software/Programs:
+### Software:
 - Visual Studio Code
 - Xcode
 - Adobe Premiere Pro
 - Final Cut Pro X

 ## Projects
 - StuddyBuddy (Work in Progress)
+- Blackjack Q-Learner (Python + Tkinter)
+- Online Journal (Vanilla JS + Java Backend)
 - More to come!